opnsense/docs/source/manual/how-tos/nat_reflection.rst

 ..
 Note::
     Now all DMZ clients (and the Webserver itself) can reach the Webserver with its external IP.

-    * You need this additional SNAT rule to avoid asynchronous traffic between clients and servers in the same layer 2 broadcast domain.
+    * You need this additional SNAT rule to avoid asymmetrical traffic between clients and servers in the same layer 2 broadcast domain.
 TCP traffic won't work otherwise.

 Repeat :ref:`Method 1 <nat-method1>` until all additional servers are reachable.